Joseph-Burke/Icebreaker/README.md

 [Live Demo Link](https://repl.it/@JosephBurke2/Icebreaker#lib/webpage.rb)

 **IMPORTANT: Live Demo may hit an error "403 Forbidden" which is related to the open-uri gem.
-This can be avoided by opening the Live Demo in an incognito tab :)**
+This can be avoided by opening the Live Demo in an incognito tab.
+Local access is recommended for reliability.**

 ---